Tharon-C/AiCommit/README.md

 This will print the generated commit message to the console without committing the changes.

+## Note
+There is a max token limit to your diff determined by your OpenAI account.
+Large diffs may be too large for your account's limit.
+If you encounter any issues, consider breaking up your changes into smaller commits or upgrading your OpenAI account.

 ## Contributing

 If you find a bug or want to suggest a feature, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/aicommit).